dotnet/runtime/src/coreclr/nativeaot/docs/reflection-in-aot-mode.md

 ### Simulated calling assembly

-`Assembly.GetCallingAssembly` is not supported in Native AOT and throws `PlatformNotSupportedException` by default.

 `Assembly.GetCallingAssembly` can be in certain situations simulated by `Assembly.GetEntryAssembly`.

 To enable simulated `Assembly.GetCallingAssembly`, you will need: